omicscodeathon/denguedrug/README.md

 ### Data Acquisition and Processing

 <p align="justify">
-  The <a href="">bioactive dataset</a> obtained from PubChem consisted of imbalanced data from which 1/3 where active compounds, and inactive compounds dominated the dataset as seen on the figure below.
-Using PaDEL, 1,444 molecular descriptors were generated, providing a mathematical representation of the compounds for QSAR modeling by converting chemical information about them into numerical values.
+  The <a href="data/unprocessed_database_PubChem_651640/DENV2_PubChem_database_AID_651640_datatable.csv">bioactive dataset</a> obtained from PubChem consisted of imbalanced data from which 1/3 where active compounds and inactive compounds dominated the dataset as seen on the figure below.
+Using <a href="https://doi.org/10.1002/jcc.21707">PaDEL</a>, 1,444 molecular descriptors were generated, providing a mathematical representation of the compounds for QSAR modeling by converting chemical information about them into numerical values.
 The dataset of 21,250 compounds was split into training, validation, and test sets as follows: <a href="data/Training Data.csv.zip">14,875 training data</a>, <a href="data/Test Data.csv">3,187 test data</a>, and <a href="data/External Data.csv">3,188 externally held data</a>.
 Applying a variance filter with a threshold of <b>0.1</b> reduced the number of descriptors from 1,444 to 684 filtering out descriptors with minimal variance, ensuring only the most informative features were retained for subsequent modeling.
 </p>
 <p align="center">
   <br>